 Please note that there is not a defined trail to the summit.
 A summit attempt requires confident navigation skills, good maps, a compass, and preferably a GPS.
 While there has been talk about the Cheyenne Mountain State Park eventually building a trail to the top of this peak from the east, it has yet to become a reality.

-There are two primary routes up this mountain that both avoid private property and provide trailhead parking:
+There are two primary old school routes up this mountain that both avoid private property and provide trailhead parking:

 • Going South on Nevada Avenue (Rt.
 115), pass the south end of Colorado Springs and head toward Fort Carson.